mahowald/mahowald.github.io/_posts/2020-7-10-simulating-covid-2.md

 If $R_{0} \approx 2.4$, then we need $S/N \leq 0.42$, that is, at least 58% of the population needs to catch the virus---and we're a long ways away from that!

 If you're interested in learning more about this subject, SIR models are surprisingly easy to get into, and generalize naturally to more sophisticated state-based approaches.
-Also, if you know another good way to model $I$ from publicly available data, I'd love to hear about it!
+Also, if you know another good way to model $I$ from publicly available data, or have a technique for estimating the IFR from observeable data, I'd love to hear about it!